 The New Mexico Board of Social Work requires that I keep treatment records.
 I am required to keep your records for 7 years.
-At the completion of 7 years, I have your records destroyed via a confidential recycling facility.
-Your documents are shredded.
-I am present and witness this event Additionally, I keep an electronic file.
+At the completion of 7 years, I will delete the electronic documents that I have.
 Professional records can be misinterpreted and/or upsetting to untrained readers.
 You are entitled to receive a copy of your records.
 I charge copying costs of $2.00 per sheet for professional time spent responding to information requests.
 Your records will be provided within 30 days of your documented request.
 Your record includes a copy of the signed informed consent form, acknowledgment of receipt of privacy policies and practice, treatment notes, and any release of protected health information and copies of your bill or insurance submissions.
 Paper records are scanned and stored electronically.

 Other treatment approaches are sometimes used when I counsel or provide therapy.
 I will also discuss these approaches beforehand with you and ask for your consent to proceed.
 Such techniques may include, breath work, teaching meditation techniques, expressive journaling or art therapy, group counseling, mindfulness techniques referrals to 12-step groups, and referrals to a variety of practitioners based on you request or interest.
 I will explain each of these methods and receive your permission prior to implementing them.

 Counseling and therapy sessions and collateral contacts are $125.00 per 50 minute session.
 This includes any time missed by being late or a missed appointment.
-I am paneled with PHS, NMHC, and Molina HC at this time.
+I am paneled with PHS, NMHC, Aetna, United Health, True Health, Western Sky, Optum, Medicare, and Molina HC at this time.
 I accept most credit and debit cards, cash, checks, and cashier’s checks.
 I am willing to enter into payment plans without interest as long as the payments are made on time.
 I will consider sliding my fees from $65.00-$125.00 per session.
 The fee schedule is a case by case situation.
 Insurance benefits are never a guarantee of payment.
 I reserve the right to release financial information to a collection agency, attorney or small claims court if you are delinquent in paying your bill.

 Length of Counseling or Therapy